Case Studies Overview

 In the Southwest, air conditioning units need to run nonstop in order to keep houses cool and comfortable.
 Under such conditions, the right kind of glass can make a big difference.
 A case study conducted in Roseville, California, proved that Cardinal’s LoĒ² glass maintains comfortable homes while saving energy.

 Two identical houses were compared.
-One was equipped with regular low-e and another using LoĒ² glass.
+One was equipped with clear double pane and another using LoĒ² glass.
 The results concluded that the house equipped with LoĒ² glass showed a 25% reduction in cooling energy and 10% savings in heating energy.
 Also, the air conditioning unit used ran 1/3 fewer hours compared to the one used in the test house using regular low-e glass.

 Performance test under subtropical conditions in the South